achingbrain/munitorum/README.md

 #### Knight Households

-- Questoris Knight-Errant thermal cannon is MW4+ at 30cm but MW5+ at 15cm?
-Should it be the other way round?
-- Cerastus Knight-Acheron flame cannon has no small arms rule
-- Questoris Knight-Magaera/Styrix Twin Linked Rad Cleanser has 15cm range but is not Small Arms?
+- Since the Questoris Knight-Magaera/Styrix's Twin Linked Rad Cleansers have 15cm range should they be Small Arms?
-- Acastas Knight Porpyhrion and Questoris Knight-Warden both have Ironstorm Missile Pods but stats are different
 - Knight Households have no limit on Lords of War points
 - Questoris is sometimes spelt Questorius
-- Can the various (base contact) weapons be used in assaults?
-They are all missing the Assault Weapons firepower entry

 #### Solar Auxilia

-- Solar Auxilia Rapier Quad Mortar is AP(4+) but Legion Rapier Quad Mortar is AP(5+)
+- Solar Auxilia Rapier Quad Mortar is AP(4+) but Legion Rapier Quad Mortar is AP(5+), seems weird that it's better than the Legion version
-- Solar Auxilia Dauntless Light Cruiser does not have the Pin Point Attack special rule like the Imperial Militia version
 - Solar Auxilia Baneblade Demolisher Cannon has different profile to the Imperial Militia version
+- Solar Auxilia Baneblade Demolisher Cannon is missing the Disrupt rule compared to the ones on Auxilia Malcador Annihalators and Leman Russ Demolishers
 - Solar Auxilia Super Heavy Tanks are 200 points, Imperial Militia versions are 300 points

 ### Imperious Dominatus